nojsja/electron-re/README.md

 - `exec(payload, options)`: Send a task request to pool.
   - @param {_Any_} `payload` __*__: The request payload data.
   - @param {_Object_} `options`: Options to create a task:
-    - One of follow params is required and unique:
+    - One of follow params is optional and unique:
       - `execPath` {_String_}: path to an executable commonjs module file.
       - `execString` {_String_}: executable code string.
       - `execFunction` {_Function_}: js function.